Examples of how Restorative Justice has helped victims to cope and to recover

 Our services can support victims to cope and recover from all forms of harm and conflict.
 Here are just a few examples of cases where victims have been helped by our work.

-Historic Sexual Abuse
+Non-Recent Child Sexual Abuse

 The victim, now 56 years old, was referred to the service via out of area CRC staff.
 The case stems from a period of sexual abuse of a father on his daughter over 2 months when she was 14 years of age.
 Following ‘accidental’ disclosure the perpetrator was arrested, charged and convicted of serious sexual assault of a young person, receiving a £20 fine and conditional discharge.
 Staff met the victim who wished to meet her father, whom she had not seen for 20 years, and face him over the harm caused.
 Detailed and extensive preparation work and risk assessment was undertaken.
 Following this a meeting took place were the victim had the opportunity to face her father and question him over the abuse, including challenging his ‘memory’ of it.
 Following the meeting the victim said; “It was like taking a big black cloud from over me and putting it over him.”
 She has stated on numerous occasions how helpful the meeting was and has gone on to present to police officers on the positive outcome.
 She is attending a Practitioner Training course in the next 6 weeks and will volunteer as a Practitioner.